Halloween in Paris

 Family-friendly Halloween at Disneyland Paris

-Not Halloween-y, but still spooky and coolOf course, you can also visit Père Lachaise or any other eerie Paris cemetery to try to capture a bit of Halloween ambience, but of course they're only open during the daytime.
+Not Halloween-y, but still spooky and coolOf course, you can also visit Père Lachaise or any other eerie Paris cemetery to try to capture a bit of Halloween ambience, but keep in mind they're only open during the daytime.
 And don't forget the Catacombs!
 Even if there's nothing particularly Halloween-y about these places, hanging out with skeletons and crumbling tombs can be an okay substitute.

 Happy haunting and joyeux Halloween!